emojify-app/vulnerable-favorites/README.md

 # WARNING
 This service is for demonstration purposes only and should not be deployed to a production environment!

+# Configuration
+The following environment variables are exposed to configure the service.
+* PORT - bind port
+* BIND_ADDRESS - IP address to bind to

 # Running the service - simple example

 First start the service: